brianmartinil/notakvm/README.md

 * The script will use the connection of any USB keyboard as a signal to switch to itself, and a disconnect of any USB keyboard to switch away.
 If you have multiple peripherals that identify themselves as keyboards this might cause issues.
 You may be able to solve it by using more specific WMI query strings.

 * I turned off the device-added and device-removed Windows system sounds because it was annoying.

-* The script is Windows only because the mechanisms for detecting USB devices and sending DDC/CI commands are completely different on Linux and Mac, and I don't have either of those computers handy to test.
-Patches accepted.